 Hello everyone!
-I’m coach Sarah with Complete Performance Coaching.
+I’m coach Sara with Complete Performance Coaching.
 Here we are, it’s August 19th.
 We are actually in our second week of school here where I am in northern California.
 It’s been a while since I’ve done a Facebook live, but I thought this was a good time to get back in, introduce some new habits, and see you all again, especially at the beginning of the school year.
 This is a good time to kind of check-in about some things, even if your athlete has not started school yet.

 Getting Back into a Routine